mahekvora21/Metal-Sheet-Defect-Detection/README.md

     │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+    ├── requirements.txt   <- The requirements file for reproducing the analysis environment

 --------